fedderw/mta-bus-stop-pipeline/README.md

 # mta-bus-stop-pipeline

+> [!NOTE]
+> This will be deprecated, but it will work fine as a standalone CLI tool

 ## Overview
 This Python script is designed to automate the process of downloading, transforming, and uploading MTA bus stops data to an AWS S3 bucket.
 It uses various libraries such as `pandas`, `geopandas`, and `prefect` to handle data operations and flow management.